Wai-Technologies/raaghu-react/README.md

 </br></br>

-## <a name='raaghu-intro'></a> What is raaghu
+## <a name='raaghu-intro'></a> What is Raaghu?

 <p>
-<b>raaghu</b> is an open source React based front-end design system leveraging micro front end capabilities that helps in building efficient, reliable and scalable front-end applications .
+<b>Raaghu</b> is an open source React based front-end design system leveraging micro front end capabilities that helps in building efficient, reliable and scalable front-end applications .
 Raaghu is built on top of raaghu elements as well as front end toolkit like <b>Bootstrap</b>, <b>storybook</b> offering highly customizable UI components and built in pages.
 </p>

-## <a name='why'></a> Why raaghu?
+## <a name='why'></a> Why Raaghu?

 <p>
   <picture>